Job Futures Québec

 While international trade agreements have undoubtedly facilitated international trade and have largely contributed to its growth, it was the value of the Canadian dollar that most influenced the evolution of the international trade balance.
 There was a pronounced deficit in the early 1990s, when the fight against inflation took interest rates to much higher levels than those in the US, contributing to a sharp increase in the value of the dollar.
 Following the drop in interest rates and in the dollar, exports and imports were basically in balance in the mid 1990s.
 There was a trade surplus as of 1999, and an unprecedented surplus from 2000 to 2002, when the value of the dollar fell to a historic low.
 Then, as the Canadian dollar rose sharply in 2003, the surplus returned to a rising deficit and to its peak in 2010.
 The importance of the value of the Canadian dollar is underlined by the fact that, except in 1997, the trade balance was always negative in the last 20 years when the Canadian dollar was worth more than 75› US and always positive when it was worth less.

 The value of international trade should stagnate or only slightly increase over the next few years.
-The fallout from the recession between 2007 and 2009 in the United States, which accounts for around 70% of our international exports, and in Europe, as well as the United States' extremely high trade and budget deficits will likely limit the possibilities of growth in the value of exports.
-However, while the high value of the Canadian dollar, oil prices and growth in low-wage countries should continue to have a positive impact on international imports, the stagnation of exports should have a negative impact.
+The fallout from the recession between 2007 and 2009 in the United States, which accounts for close to 70% of our international exports, and in Europe, as well as the United States' extremely high trade and budget deficits will likely limit the possibilities of growth in the value of exports.
+If international imports are expected to benefit from the strong Canadian dollar and the growth of low-wage countries, they should be disadvantaged by the stagnation of exports, since a large share of imports actually consists of raw materials or components integrated into our exported production.
+Consider for example the aircraft parts that are manufactured abroad and subsequently incorporated herein aircraft that we export.
+It is the same in many industries.
+Thus, if the value of our exports does not increase, the value of imports of this type will not increase either.

-The ratio of government spending to GDP dropped from 26.5% to 20.8% between 1992 and 1999, then increased gradually to 24.2% in 2010.
+The ratio of government spending to GDP dropped from 26.5% to 20.8% between 1992 and 1999, then increased gradually to 23.9% in 2009, year of recession and finally trended down to achieve 23.5% in 2011.
 At the start of the 1990s, governments were faced with high deficits and enormous accumulated debts.
 To address the situation, they slashed budgets beginning in 1992.
 By 2000, governments had found some budget leeway and started to increase their spending again in a few specific sectors, such as health care and education.
-The strong increase in 2009 and 2010 is explained by government plans for the recovery, a reduced GDP in 2009 and the increase in public transfers due to the recession and its consequences (Employment Insurance, social assistance, etc.).
+The strong increase in 2009 is explained by government plans for the recovery, a reduced GDP in 2009 and the increase in public transfers due to the recession and its consequences (Employment Insurance, social assistance, etc.).
+The end of the recovery plan and investments increase explain the 2010 and 2011 decrease.

-The ratio of investment to GDP dropped from 22% in 1989 to 17% in 1995 and then rebounded, reaching 21% in 2008, before declining to 19% in 2009.
+The ratio of investment to GDP dropped from 21.6% in 1989 to 16.8% in 1995 and then rebounded, reaching 21.9% in 2011, after a momentary drop to 20.4% due the recession in 2009.
 These changes are largely due to fluctuations in the level of economic activity and in interest rates.

 During a recession, companies naturally hesitate to expand their production capacity, given the very sluggish demand.
 Conversely, when growth in economic activity is strong, they are encouraged to invest to meet the expanding demand.
 Moreover, high interest rates make investments much more expensive and difficult to finance, whereas lower interest rates make them more affordable.